gedankrayze/training-data-generator/README.md

 # Training Data Generator for SPLADE Model Fine-tuning

+> ‼️ Please use SPLADE Model Trainer at https://github.com/gedankrayze/splade-model-trainer which is a next generation of our tools for training data preparation through disitaltion and, of course, SPLADe model training.

 This tool uses LLMs (like OpenAI's GPT models) to generate high-quality training data for SPLADE model fine-tuning.
 It processes documents, chunks them, and generates query-document pairs that can be used for training.